-- issue revenue bonds that are exempt from taxation; - identify and establish intrastate electric transmission corridors; - coordinate with other entities to establish interstate electric transmission corridors; - exercise the power of eminent domain to acquire eligible facilities; and - collect payments of reasonable rates, fees, interest, or other charges from persons using eligible facilities.
+- issue electric transmission bonds that are exempt from taxation; - identify and establish intrastate electric transmission corridors; - coordinate with other entities to establish interstate electric transmission corridors; - exercise the power of eminent domain to acquire eligible facilities, except property or rights-of-way owned by a local government; and - collect payments of reasonable rates, fees, interest, or other charges from persons using eligible facilities.

-The bill creates a seven-member board of directors to govern the transmission authority as follows:
+The bill creates a nine-member board of directors to govern the transmission authority as follows:

-- two Governor appointees confirmed by the Senate; - the director of the Colorado Energy Office or their designee; - two Speaker of the House of Representatives appointees; and - two President of the Senate appointees.
+- two Governor appointees confirmed by the Senate; - the director of the Colorado Energy Office or their designee; - three Speaker of the House of Representatives appointees; and - three President of the Senate appointees.